-Beth N. Peshkin, MS, CGC is a Professor of Oncology and the Senior Genetic Counselor at Georgetown Lombardi Comprehensive Cancer Center, where she has been a faculty member since 1995.
-She is the Education Director for the Jess and Mildred Fisher Center for Hereditary Cancer and Clinical Genomics Research, and Co-Director of the Nontherapeutic Subject Registry Shared Resource.
-Ms. Peshkin is also an Associate Faculty Member at the Pellegrino Center for Clinical Bioethics at Georgetown.
+Beth N. Peshkin, MS, CGC, LGC (Virginia) is a Professor of Oncology and the Director of Genetic Counseling at Georgetown Lombardi Comprehensive Cancer Center, where she has been a faculty member since 1995.
+She is also the Education Director for the Jess and Mildred Fisher Center for Hereditary Cancer and Clinical Genomics Research and an Associate Faculty Member at the Pellegrino Center for Clinical Bioethics at Georgetown.

 Professor Peshkin is nationally recognized for her clinical and research expertise.
 She has published over 100 peer-reviewed articles, commentaries, and chapters related to cancer genetic counseling and testing, patient management, and bioethics.
 She has given over 145 invited presentations and lectures to international, national, and local audiences of professionals, students, and the public, and has been interviewed frequently by several high profile national and local media outlets.
 She is also a member of the Cancer Genetics Editorial Board and Psychosocial/Behavioral Issues Working Group for the NIH/NCI Physician Data Query (PDQ).